Dumpstaphunk: Musical style

 In 2007, The New York Times stated, "Dumpstaphunk is the best funk band from New Orleans right now."

-From annual performances at New Orleans' Jazz Fest — "The colossal low end and filthy grooves they threw down from the Gentilly Stage must have set a Jazz Fest record for baddest bass jams ever" (Bass Player magazine, 2012) — to music rooms and festivals across the nation (Bonnaroo, Wakarusa, All Good, High Sierra and beyond), Dumpstaphunk continues to spread an unmistakably New Orleans groove with hard-hitting performances that dare listeners not to move.
+From annual performances at New Orleans' Jazz Fest — "The colossal low end and filthy grooves they threw down from the Gentilly Stage must have set a Jazz Fest record for baddest bass jams ever" (Bass Player magazine, 2012).

-"We always keep the spontaneity going, that’s something I love about this band," says Ivan.
+"We always keep the spontaneity going, that's something I love about this band," says Ivan.
 "We can funk it out with the best of them, but we also like to showcase how all sorts of music can come together and push the boundaries of what funk music is."

-One critic said, "Dumpstaphunk’s groove is a unique monster.
-It's not the minimalist funk of The Meters and it’s not the relentless funk of James Brown, although it has that rhythmic drive.
+One critic said, "Dumpstaphunk's groove is a unique monster.
+It's not the minimalist funk of The Meters and it's not the relentless funk of James Brown, although it has that rhythmic drive.
 It's not the psychedelic, over-the-top circus of Parliament Funkadelic, but it often has that political slant.
 It's not the party funk of the Ohio Players, but it shares the high vocals that take the pressure off the bottom.
 Dumpstaphunk is a whole other school of funk.
 If you're under 35, you think you've seen funk, but you haven't.
 You missed the original Meters, James Brown when he wasn't a parody, Parliament Funkadelic's landing of the Mothership, Sly and the Family Stone before he went M.I.A and Booker T. and the M.G.s before the demise of Stax.
 Dumpstaphunk is as good as all that, and they're in their prime now."